-The Constables of the Cit of London have drawn
+The Constables of the Cir. of London have drawn

-up a Petition to the Court of Aldermen, which will be preferred next Tuesday, humbly praying that they may be allowed some Granuity for the very extraordinary Trouble they have had during the Course of this Year.
+up a Petition to the Court of Aldermen, which will be presented next Tuesday, humbly praying that they may be allowed some Gratuity for the very extraordinary Trouble they have had during the Course of this Year.

-OH.
-21. The Court of Lisbon, at the Instance of Lord Rochford, has given Orders for the Ship Argyle, which was seized at the Brasils by the Portuguese Governor, to be restored, with all her Lading and Stores.
+OB.
+21. The Court of Lisbon, at the Instance of Lord Rochford, has given Orders for the Ship Argyle, which was seized at the Brasils by the Portuguese Governor, to be restored, with all her Lading and Stores: The Captain is also set at Liberty.